girder/girder_worker/docs/plugins.rst

-        (, "token": <girder token used for authentication>) (, "resource_type": <"file", "item", or "folder", default is "file">) (, "fetch_parent": <whether to download the whole parent resource as well, default is false>) }
+        (, "token": <girder token used for authentication>) (, "resource_type": <"file", "item", or "folder", default is "file">) (, "fetch_parent": <whether to download the whole parent resource as well, default is false>) (, "direct_path": <a path on the local file system where a file resource is located>) }

 .. note :: For historical reasons, task inputs that do not specify a ``target`` field